ameliaghost/no396/_posts/2013-10-15-old-creative.markdown

 <span style="color:#97d700">the end</span>

-"Amy," His voice was genlte but urgent.
+"Amy," His voice was gentle but urgent.
 That's what I remember most about the way he said my name.
 I had fallen asleep.
 That was the plan, to fall asleep.
 After three weeks of trying so desperately to stay awake, on this one night I fell asleep.
 As soon as he said my name I shot awake, tangled in and frustrated by my quilt as I struggled to pull it off of me while the rest of his sentence echoed so loudly in my mind that it still rings there.
-"I think your mom is dead."

 *I think your mom is dead.*

 He kept talking but I wasn't hearing him anymore.
-I was hearing what he already said.
+I was hearing what he had already said. *I think your mom is dead.
 I think your mom is dead.
-I think your mom is dead.
-I think your mom...
+I think your mom is...*

 "OH NO!"
 It's almost comical that that was what I said. *Oh no!* Who says that?
 I said that.
 Those were, in fact, my first words.
 I gave up struggling with the quilt and just rolled my body out of the bed, hit the floor with a thud, stood, the quilt falling to my feet, and ran past my dad, down the hallway, not even minding the seven stairs and into the living room where she was.

-Dead.
+*Dead.*

 &nbsp;